Today, street harassment has become the norm, rather than the exception. Here are a few ways you can help your child deal with street harassment.

 6. Encourage her to join self-defence classes: Consider sending your teen or pre-teen daughter to classes on self-defence or martial arts training.
 The Self Defence Training Unit of the Delhi Police organises summer training in schools to equip young girls to defend themselves in different situations, such as harassment in buses or queues or during incidents of attack.

 8. Educate her about self-help apps related to safety

 It may take some time for our society to rid itself of all social evils.
 But, as parents, it’s our duty to be aware and prepare our children to face the world and all kinds of complex situations that life throws at them.
 Being aware, practising caution and standing up for yourself, whenever needed, are key suggestions parents can give to their children to help them deal with street harassment.

-Mudita Gupta, who is a part of Safecity’s Writers Movement, heads a college-based live project on rural women entrepreneurship.
+Mudita Gupta, who is a part of Safecity’s Writer’s Movement, strongly believes in the idea of spiritual happiness.
+She heads a college-based live project on rural women entrepreneurship.